vsl888/Getting-and-Cleaning-Data-Course-Project/README.md

 and place it your working directory, where you place the run_analysis.R file.

+This script requires library "plyr", please install the package with the following command: install.packages("plyr")

 Using the R console

 Type setwd(‘<directory where you place the run_analysis.R file>’).